JasonMorgan/code-server-getting-started/README.md

 # Getting started running code-server in Kubernetes

-If you want to know more about the what and why checkout my blog post here.
-Long story short code-server is a tool that allows you to run vscode remotely.
-In this case we're going to run it directly in our kubernetes cluster so we can natively interact with our kubernetes environment.
+Get started running vscode in your kubernetes cluster with code-server. code-server is an open source project from the folks at coder.com that makes it easy to run and manage a cloud based vscode instance that you can connect to and operate remotely.
+This repo covers how to configure your own docker container to run vscode in kubernetes and how to deploy an instance that you can work with.
+While you can deploy code-server in a number of ways, including on a vm, in this case we're going to run it directly in our kubernetes cluster so we can natively interact with our kubernetes environment.
+This guide covers the basics of how to get up and running but I'll caution you right now we only lightly touch on setting up TLS.
+Do not deploy code-server in your cluster and expose it to the internet without an https connection.
+With that lets get started!

 ## What you'll need